 Early Retirement Is Best Together

-Since 2012 we’ve done as much traveling as we wanted.
-Now we’re focused on raising our boy as two stay at home parents until he goes to kindergarten in 2022.
-For intellectual stimulation, we’ll continue to write and build Financial Samurai into the best personal finance site possible.
+Since 2012 we've done as much traveling as we wanted.
+Now we're focused on raising our boy and girl as two stay at home parents until they go to kindergarten.
+For intellectual stimulation, we'll continue to write and build Financial Samurai into the best personal finance site possible.

 So far, Financial Samurai receives over 1.5 million pageviews a month that generates online income for us to plow back into our investments for more passive income.
 It's such a great virtuous cycle, I hope it never stops.